 It’ll take Aussies some time to adjust, but you’ll develop a fondness for biting winds and sombre, overcast skies.
 It’s a prerequisite for living in the UK.

 Banking and finance have been mainstays of the Edinburgh economy for centuries, and it’s now the second largest financial center in the UK, after London.
 Modern Edinburgh is very much a service economy.
 Its population is projected to grow faster than Manchester, Liverpool, and Leeds over the next 20 years.

 Healthcare, education, finance, and public services account for 62% of all employment in Edinburgh.
 The city’s top employers are NHS Scotland, the city council, the University of Edinburgh, Royal Bank of Scotland, and Lloyds Bank.

-Manufacturing has dwindled in recent decades, with the the region making a conscious shift towards a service economy.
+Manufacturing has dwindled in recent decades, with the region making a conscious shift towards a service economy.
 Edinburgh Park, a business park opened in 1995, is the flagbearer of this change.
-As the second most visited location in the UK after London, tourism and the arts is also thriving.
+As the second most visited location in the UK after London, tourism and the arts are also thriving.
 (More on this below.)

 If you haven’t yet found work in Edinburgh, The Scotsman and scotjobsnet regularly post new opportunities.
 Or if you want to be more targeted, it’s well worth checking the city’s top employers for vacancies: